 How it works: We're working with Indy Cinema Group.
 Films will show on the giant 10m LED cinema screen with audio played through your car radio.
 Radio frequency provided before the movie begins to tune in.

 What to expect on the day: The Drive-in Cinema has been designed so that households can enjoy a live event together in their own vehicle.
 Access is by vehicle.
+Please enter via the main visitor entrance at Scone Palace.
 You must only attend with members of your extended household.
 Audiences should stay in their cars for the duration of the film unless you need to access refreshments or toilets.
 If you need to leave your vehicle, flash your lights and a steward will direct you to the facilities.
 Please wear a face covering when buying refreshments or accessing the toilets to help keep you and others around you in queues safe.
 If you need assistance, our Festival Stewards will be on hand to help!

 Can the event go ahead due to COVID?
-Drive-in events can take place in Perth & Kinross when the region is in Level 2 or below.
-We are very hopeful that we'll be in the right level by the end of May and are planning positively.
-However if by mid-May we're not quite there yet, the event will be postponed into the early summer.
+Drive-in events can now take place in Perth & Kinross when the region is in Level 3 or below.
+As of 26th April, Perth & Kinross moved into Level 3.
+It is looking very positive that the event will be able to proceed as planned.
+However if there is any change in the COVID situation immediately prior to the event that means the event cannot proceed, the event will be postponed into the early summer.
 Ticketholders would have the choice to transfer their ticket to the new date or receive a refund.